-Theme Class number of times Description Guidance 1 The contents of this subject are introduced, overviewing the whole framework of Open Channel Hydraulics with various theoretical and computational results.
-Derivation of 2-D depth averaged model 1 Derivation procesures of plane 2-D depth averaged model are expalined in detail Application of singular point theory to water surface profile analysis 1 The application of singular point theory to water surface profile analysis is explained.
-1-D analysis of unsteady open channel flows 3 Fundamental characteristics of 1-D unsteady open channel flows, Method of Characteristics, Dam break flows, Computational methods for shallow water equations Fundamentals of numerical simulation 1 Considering the convective equation as a basic example, the fundamental knowledge of numerical simulation is explained by means of finite difference method, finite element method, etc. Applications of these method to unsteady open channel flow equations are also shown with some practical applications.
-Plane 2-D analysis of steady high velocity flows 1 Characteristics of steady plane 2-D flows are explained based on the method of characteristics.
-Plance 2-D analysis of unsteady flows 3 Propagation of characteristic furface, shear layer instability, application of a generalized curvilinear coordinate to river flow computation, application of a moving coordinate system, etc. Higher order theory 3 Boussinesq equation with the effect of vertical acceleration, full/partially full pressurized flow onserved in sewer network, trafic flow analysis by means of dynamic wave model Achievement Confirmation & Feedback 1 Understanding of the contents on Open CHannel Hydraulics is confirmed.
-Students can send e-mail to ask the answers to the questions related to Open Channel Hydraulics.
+Theme Class number of times Description Guidance 1 The contents of this subject are introduced showing the whole framework of Open Guidance 1 Channel Hydraulics with several theoretical and computational results.
+Derivation of 2-D 1 Derivation procesures of plane 2-D depth averaged flow model are expalined in details. depth averaged model 1 Derivation procesures of plane 2-D depth averaged flow model are expanned in details.
+Application of singular point theory to water 1 The application of a singular point theory to water surface profile analysis for steady open channel flows is explained. surface profile analysis open channel flows is explained.
+1-D analysis of The following items are lectured: Fundamental characteristics of 1-D unsteady open unsteady open channel 3 channel flows, Method of Characteristics, Dam break flows, Computational methods flows for shallow water equations.
+F 1 (1 C 1 basic theory of numerical simulation is explained by means of finite difference method, Fundamentals of finite element method, etc. Applications of these method to unsteady open channel flow numerical simulation equations are also shown with some practical applications in river engineering.
+Plane 2-D analysis of steady high velocity 1 Characteristics of steady plane 2-D flows are explained based on the method of flows characteristics.
+The following items are lectured: The propagation of a characteristic surface, the shear Plance 2-D analysis of 3 layer instability in 2-D flow fields, the application of a generalized curvilinear unsteady flows coordinate system to river flow computation, the application of a moving coordinate system, etc. Boussinesq equation with the effect of vertical acceleration, full/partially full Higher order theory 3 pressurized flows observed in a sewer network, traffic flow theory based on a dynamic wave model and its application Achievement Confirmation & 1 Understanding of the contents on Open Channel Hydraulics is confirmed through the Feedback regular examination.

-[Textbook] Printed materials on the contents of this class are distributed in class.
+【Textbook】 Printed materials on the contents of this class are distributed in class.

-[Prerequisite(s)] Basic knowledge of fluid dyanamics and hydraulics
+[Prerequisite(s)] The Basic knowledge on fluid dyanamics and hydraulics

-[ Additional Information ] Students can contact with Hosoda by sending e-mail to hosoda.takashi.4w@kyoto-u.ac.jp This class is not offered in 2015.
+[Additional Information] Students can contact with Hosoda by sending e-mail to hosoda.takashi.4w@kyoto-u.ac.jp.